pitt-miskov-zivanov-lab/BioRECIPE/docs/model_representation.rst

 |

 .. csv-table:: Simulation attributes - rule
-    :header: Attribute, Symbol, Description, Format, Examples
+    :header: Attribute, Symbol, Description, Format or Values, Examples
-    :widths: 5, 3, 34, 38, 20
+    :widths: 10, 10, 40, 25, 15

-     Variable, ":math:`a^{\mathrm{variable}}`", "Variable name used by simulators and other software", <variable_name>, "AKTpf_cytoPCC"
+     Variable, ":math:`a^{\mathrm{variable}}`", "Variable name assigned to model element used by simulators and other software", <variable_name>, "AKTpf_cytoPCC"
-     Positive regulation rule, ":math:`a^{\mathrm{posregrule}}`", "A rule used by simulation to compute the level of element's positive regulation", "<string>  //The rules for creating these positive regulation strings are written separately.", "PDPK1pn_cytoPCC"
+     Positive regulation rule, ":math:`a^{\mathrm{posregrule}}`", "A rule used in simulation to compute the level of element's positive regulation", "<string>  //The rules for creating these positive regulation strings are written separately.", "PDPK1pn_cytoPCC"
-    Negative regulation rule, ":math:`a^{\mathrm{negregurule}}`", "A rule used by simulation to compute the level of element's negative regulation", "<string>  //The rules for creating these negative regulation strings are written separately.", "ICMTpn_erPCC,PP2Apf_cytoPCC"
+     Negative regulation rule, ":math:`a^{\mathrm{negregurule}}`", "A rule used in simulation to compute the level of element's negative regulation", "<string>  //The rules for creating these negative regulation strings are written separately.", "ICMTpn_erPCC,PP2Apf_cytoPCC"

 |

 .. csv-table:: Simulation attributes - value
-    :header: Attribute, Symbol, Description, Format, Examples
+    :header: Attribute, Symbol, Description, Format or Values, Examples
-    :widths: 5, 3, 34, 38, 20
+    :widths: 10, 10, 40, 25, 15

     Value type, ":math:`a^{\mathrm{valuetype}}`", "Type of value used for interpretting model outcomes", ``amount`` | ``activity``, "amount"
     Levels, ":math:`a^{\mathrm{levels}}`", "Number of different levels (values) an element can be assigned; or infinite if a continuous variable", <number of distinct levels> | ``inf``, "4"